alantech/anycloud/docs/reference/cli-api.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    config         Manage Deploy Configs used by apps from the anycloud.json in the current directory credentials    Manage all Credentials used by Deploy Configs from the credentials file at ~/.anycloud/credentials.json
+    config         Manage Deploy Configs used by Apps from the anycloud.json in the current directory credentials    Manage all Credentials used by Deploy Configs from the credentials file at ~/.anycloud/credentials.json
-    help           Prints this message or the help of the given subcommand(s) info           Displays all the apps deployed with the Deploy Configs from anycloud.json new            Deploys your repository to a new app with a Deploy Config from anycloud.json terminate      Terminate an app hosted in one of the Deploy Configs from anycloud.json upgrade        Deploys your repository to an existing app hosted in one of the Deploy Configs from anycloud.json
+    help           Prints this message or the help of the given subcommand(s) info           Displays all the Apps deployed with the Deploy Configs from anycloud.json new            Deploys your repository to a new App with a Deploy Config from anycloud.json terminate      Terminate an App hosted in one of the Deploy Configs from anycloud.json upgrade        Deploys your repository to an existing App hosted in one of the Deploy Configs from anycloud.json
 ```

 ## new

 ```
 $ anycloud help new
-Deploys your repository to a new app with a Deploy Config from anycloud.json
+Deploys your repository to a new App with a Deploy Config from anycloud.json

 USAGE:
     anycloud new [OPTIONS]